nBlocksStudioNodes/nblocks_stepper/README.md

 >  *  Author: N. Chalikias

 ## Implementation Details
-`EndSwitch` Input stops the movement automatically and captures/outputs the `endSwitchPosition` as a number of executed steps.
+`EndSwitch` Input stops the movement automatically and captures/outputs the `stopPosition` as a number of executed steps.
-If TMC2130 driver is used, then Stall Detection and `StallPosition` reporting is supported by connecting TMC2130 DIAG1 pin to `EndSwitch` Input.
+If TMC2130 driver is used, then Stall Detection and `stopPosition` reporting is supported by connecting TMC2130 DIAG1 pin to `EndSwitch` Input.

 ### Simple commands
 For simple use-cases, 4 commands are implemented as in the Input section below for input1 (Schematic pin 1).
 The same commands are implemented in the DC-Motor control Node [L298](https://github.com/nBlocksStudioNodes/nblocks_l298), so a use-case scenario can be implemented with DC or stepping motor, just changing the motor Node in the Design.
 Example: